s2et/hdsplayer/README.md

 #module0ext.py

-Tkinter gui with functions to start and stop(local) from device end
+Tkinter gui with functions to start and stop signage locally on display-end

 #module1.py